More Stuff About this Stuff

 Deer in the Garden

-This deer and four of his buddies (all bucks) visited my mother's yard, as well as those of at least two neighbors, during the summer of 2006.
+This deer and four of his buddies (all bucks) regularly visited my mother's yard, as well as those of at least two neighbors, during the summer of 2006.
 Next door neighbor Ludie even came up with names for them.
 The yards in question are all on the very edge of Mariposa, a small town in the Sierra Nevada foothills.

 Top Back to Animals Page Photo Album List Home